OpenSourceEconomics/skillmodels/docs/source/basic_usage.rst

 * model_name: a string that gives a name to the model that will be used in error messages or warnings.
 If you estimate several models it will help you a lot to locate the problems.
 * dataset_name: same as model_name
 * save_path: a string that indicates where intermediate results are saved.
 Saving intermediate results is optional and can be controlled in the "general" section of the model_dict.
 If anything is saved, you must provide a save_path.
-* quiet_mode: a boolean variable.
-If True some errors and warnings are not raised.
 * bootstrap_samples: a list of lists.
 Each sublist contains a sample of elements from the 'person_identifier' column of the dataset.
 If you don't specify this argument, sampling for bootstrap is handled automatically.
 For this it is assumed that your data is iid.